BGHDDevelopment/PlayerBalancer/README.md

 - [ ] Use https://github.com/kennedyoliveira/pastebin4j instead of jpaste
 - [ ] (!)
 Make the section initialization work in stages instead of being hardcoded
 - [ ] (!)
 Ditch the faucet dependency and use [ConfigMe](https://github.com/AuthMe/ConfigMe) and [DependencyInjector](https://github.com/ljacqu/DependencyInjector) instead
-- [ ] Use a separate file for configuring the sections, must be done alongside the forth item
+- [ ] Use a separate file for configuring the sections, must be done alongside the previous item
 - [ ] Make this repository public